ContainerSolutions/ha-redis-kubernetes/README.md

 ## Benchmarking the Redis Cluster

 You can run the redis-benchmark tool in the current setup as well.

+You can run this during updates to check how much performance dips when you start making changes.

 ```
 kubectl exec -it redis-cli-0 -- redis-benchmark -h redis-0.redis -p 6379 -t get,set -c 100 -d 2048